SidG13/SidG13.github.io/_posts/2024-06-04-blasting-genomes.md

 makeblastdb -in nt/ -dbtype nucl -parse_seqids -taxid_map taxidmapfile
 ```

+We've set up files and made the database incorporate encoded taxonomy data for every accession.
 Now we're ready to run BLAST!

 <br>

 ## Running parallel blast, including taxonomy outputs

-By default, the BLAST algorithm will take a single query sequence and perform the local alignment against the entire database.
-If we have a file with thousands of queries, like a pre-assembly genome or transcriptome, this will take a long time.
-The basis of this script is to split up a BLAST problem into several individual parts using `seqkit` and `parallel`.
-If you have the computational power, different threads will partition the BLAST task to run in parallel, speeding it up greatly.
+By default, the BLAST algorithm when run locally takes a single query sequence and performs the seeding/extension alignment for every sequence in the entire database.
+If we have a file with thousands of queries, like a pre-assembly genome or transcriptome, this will take a very long time.
+The basis of this script is to split up and distribute a BLAST problem using `seqkit split` and GNU `parallel`.
+If you have the computational resources, different cores will partition the BLAST task to run in parallel, speeding it up greatly.

-Because we have also set up taxonomy information in the `nt/` database, we will be able to extract taxonomy-relevant information from our search.
+Because we have also set up taxonomy information in the `nt/` database for retrieval, we will be able to extract taxonomy-relevant information from our search.
 Below are some of the options I use when querying, a full list is found [here](https://www.ncbi.nlm.nih.gov/books/NBK279684/table/appendices.T.options_common_to_all_blast/ "Blast options").

 | Option | Definition |
 |:--------|:-------:|